 I had an ordinary reserved seat at a third raw on the 8th car.
 This train will combined some more cars at Takayama station.
 My car number is eight but this was the first car between Toyama and Takayama.

-Limited Express Thunderbird runs between Osaka, Shin-Osaka, Kyoto, Fukui, and Kanazawa.
+The limited express Thunderbird runs between Osaka, Shin-Osaka, Kyoto, Fukui, and Kanazawa.
 One round trip is operated to Wakura-Onsen.
 This train is the fastest train between Osaka/Kyoto and Kanazawa.
-If you go to Kanazawa from Osaka, simply take this express train.
+If you go to Kanazawa from Osaka, simply take this limited express train.